-Complexity of the Structure
+Complexity of the Building Structure

-As an extreme example, lets say that the inspector is to do a 40 year inspection of an electrical plant for FP&L. On the structural side, there are many unusual structures such as towers and trusses which are difficult to inspect.
-On the electrical side, there are high-power devices and mechanisms that are not typical to a regular inspection.
-Naturally, the inspector will have a very difficult time looking into all the details unless he has much experience with these types of structures.
+As an extreme example, let’s say that the inspector is to do a 40 year inspection of an electrical plant for FP&L. On the structural side, there are many unusual structures such as towers and trusses which are difficult to inspect.
+On the electrical systems side, there are high-power devices and mechanisms that are not typical to a regular electrical inspection.

 On the other hand, a much simpler inspection would involve a one-story four-plex apartment building.
-Typically, these buildings are constructed of concrete and block and a have a roof structure that has trusses and a shingle roof.
+Typically, these buildings are constructed of concrete and block and have a roof structure that has trusses and a shingle roof.
 This simple building will also likely have 4 electrical meters and an electrical panel for each unit.

 Although this does not tend to be an issue, accessibility can be a big problem.
 An example of difficult accessibility is the lack of authorization to enter the units of an apartment building.

-Although the cost of a 40 Year Recertification can vary widely from professional to professional, there are certain basic items that can affect the cost.
+Although the 40 Year Recertification cost can vary widely from professional to professional, there are certain basic factors that can affect the cost.
 Either way, it is a good idea to understand what these potential issues are so you can discuss these with your engineer prior to the recertification inspection.

-Be ready to provide answers to your engineer.
+Be ready to provide detailed answers to your engineer, in order to ensure that all required elements of the inspection are considered.
 The better information you provide, the better proposal you will get.

 Once the building inspections and Milestone Inspections are completed, the building will not require a further ten year Building Safety Inspection.